jaimetur/PhotoMigrator/help/04-google-takeout.md

 ```

 In this example, the tool will do the Takeout Processing with the following steps:
-1. Process you Takeout Files found in folder `./MyTakeout` (Unzipping them if needed) and fix all files found to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos to create symbolic links for each asset in any Album to the original file stored in `<NO_ALBUMS_FOLDER>` subfolder.
+1. Process you Takeout Files found in folder `./MyTakeout` (Unzipping them if needed) and fix all files found to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos to create symbolic links for each asset in any Album to the original file stored in `<ALL_PHOTOS_FOLDER>` subfolder.
-2. Create a folder structure based on year/month for the folder `<OUTPUT_TAKEOUT_FOLDER>/<NO_ALBUMS_FOLDER>` (by default).
+2. Create a folder structure based on year/month for the master library `<OUTPUT_TAKEOUT_FOLDER>/<ALL_PHOTOS_FOLDER>` (by default).
 3. Create a flatten folder structure for each Album subfolder found in `<OUTPUT_TAKEOUT_FOLDER>/<ALBUMS_FOLDER>` (by default).
 4. Move the files will into `./MyTakeout_processed_timestamp` folder where timestamp is the timestamp of the execution.
 5. Remove any duplicates files found in `./MyTakeout_processed_timestamp` folder